 All timelines were designed to allow existing clients adequate time to complete their treatment.

 Unfortunately, these changes do result in the reduction in the number of employees at Glenmore Recovery Center.
 Severance packages and retention incentives are in place for employees who participate in the transition through June 30, Michalski added.

 Currently, 70 percent of the patients from RiverView's primary service area need outpatient treatment, which allows clients to receive high-caliber clinical care while maintaining commitments to work, family and home.

 Day Treatment: This program serves individuals that meet criteria for a substance-use disorder that do not require 24 hour monitoring, yet require more than an intensive outpatient program.
 Day Treatment is 5 days a week from 8 am to noon each weekday.
 Day treatment includes education; individual, group and family counseling.

-Page 2 of 2 - Intensive Outpatient Program (IOP): The IOP program is less intense than the Day Treatment Program.
+Intensive Outpatient Program (IOP): The IOP program is less intense than the Day Treatment Program.
 It is a minimum of 9 hours of service per week.
 Individuals in the IOP program will participate in individual, group and family counseling.

 Relapse Prevention: This program typically lasts for 12 weeks and will consist of weekly, 2-hour group sessions.
 This program provides care to individuals that have completed a higher level of care and require on-going services to strengthen skills and insight.

 Extended Care: This level of care is provided to those individuals that have completed a higher level of outpatient services but require additional care.
 This is often required when a person presents with clinically significant issues that require further attention.
 This service is provided on an individual basis.